Electric machine: Generator action

 As the net force is now greater than the induced force, the bar will begin accelerating and the speed will increase.
 As the speed increases in the magnetic field, the induced voltage across the bar will increase.
-With the induced voltage already near the battery voltage, the applied force causes it to rise above the battery voltage, causing the current to reverse direction and flow into the battery.
+With the induced voltage near the battery voltage, the applied force causes it to rise above the battery voltage, resulting in the current reversing direction and flowing into the battery.